 Use the following links to learn more about the history of Memorial Day:

 Do you know the difference between Memorial Day and Veteran’s Day?

-Take an online interactive Memorial Day quiz.
+Take an online Memorial Day quiz.

 Read about the history of Memorial Day.

 Why We Celebrate Memorial Day: A feature from the Smithsonian

 View Americans at War, an interactive online exhibition about the cost of freedom

 Discover the cost of war.

 Listen to Taps and read about its origin.